 If you sell by distance means, such as online or via a catalogue, you should set up an effective system capable of verifying the age of potential purchasers.
 Please see 'Online sales of age-restricted products' for more information.

-For information on the requirements regarding packaging etc, see 'Tobacco etc: packaging, labelling, advertising and tracking'.
+For information on the requirements regarding packaging etc, see 'Tobacco, vapes, etc: packaging, labelling, advertising and tracking'.

 - Children and Young Persons Act 1933

 - Children and Young Persons (Protection from Tobacco) Act 1991

 - Cigarette Lighter Refill (Safety) Regulations 1999